By Euro Weekly News Media • 26 August 2011 • 8:32

 Few seem to see the long term negative effects of police injustice.

-If tourists – and those of us who have chosen to live in
+If tourists – and those of us who have chosen to live in Spain – are robbed blind under unreasonable interpretation of the law there will be fewer victims to rob in the future.

 This will deprive those in the holiday trade of their livelihoods too.
 Can Spain survive on lemon and orange groves?